torvalds/linux/Documentation/userspace-api/media/v4l/hist-v4l2.rst

 4. The ``VIDIOC_G_MPEGCOMP`` and ``VIDIOC_S_MPEGCOMP`` ioctls, which
-   were superseded by the :ref:`extended controls <extended-controls>` interface in Linux 2.6.18, where finally removed from the ``videodev2.h`` header file.
+   were superseded by the :ref:`extended controls <extended-controls>` interface in GNU/Linux 2.6.18, where finally removed from the ``videodev2.h`` header file.

-V4L2 in Linux 2.6.26
+V4L2 in GNU/Linux 2.6.26
 ====================

 1. The pixel formats ``V4L2_PIX_FMT_Y16`` and ``V4L2_PIX_FMT_SBGGR16``